nvoulgaris/blog/content/post/open-closed-principle-case-study.md

 }
 ```

-and implement it for every specific field that we need to validate, as follows:
+and implement it for every specific field that we need to validate, as follows

 ```
 public class EmailValidator implements ViewValidator {